Site news -

 According to a photographic journal of 1912, "A Stickyback Photograph is one that has adhesive matter spread on the back, which it is simply necessary to moisten and then stick the picture on the mount.
 'Stickyback' is the name by which small gummed-photographs, not much larger than a postage-stamp, are known."
 [Photo-era Magazine, Vol.28, 1912].

-StickyBack photographs may crop up in family albums, and there was a StickyBacks photographic studio in Peterborough early in the 20th Century.
+StickyBack photographs may crop up in family albums, and there was at least one StickyBacks photographic studio in Peterborough early in the 20th Century.
 It is hoped therefore that this background to StickyBacks will be of interest.
 The phenomenon has its roots in the 1860s but the "StickyBack" name appears to have originated in the late 1890s and to have survived almost up to the 1920s.

 This example stickyback photograph of two unknown young women is from a Stickybacks photographer in Oxford.